 -Childhood memory: Camping on the beach on the north shore of Long Island

--Place: Mykonos, Greece where we celebrated our honeymoon
+-Place: Greece (where we went on our honeymoon)

 Artie is a loyal husband and father who would do anything for his family.
 His Catholic faith is very important to him and serves as a guide in his life.
 Some of his fondest memories as a child were Sunday mornings when his family would go to church and then out to breakfast together.
 He now proudly has his own Sunday morning traditions with Jackson and a foundation of religious values that he will share with the next generation.